DivyaGodayal/CoderChef-Kitchen/template.md

-Add basic intuition section here.
-In case you want to describe the problem in more detail, add some basic figures describing the problem.
-For e.g. you might want to add a figure describing the graph representation for the problem.

-For adding images, use the following:
+Add the screenshot of the question here.
+You can make use of:

 ```
 <center>
 <img src="../../Images/<Folder-Name>/<Image-Name>.png">
 </center>
 ```

+Add basic intuition section here.
+In case you want to describe the problem in more detail, add some basic figures describing the problem.
+For e.g. you might want to add a figure describing the graph representation for the problem.

 ---
 ### Solution 1: <Approach Name>